 In our brief to the New Jersey Supreme Court, we wrote as follows:

 [This Court should not] allow employers to utilize employment applications as a tool to lure employment applicants – those who are anxiously focused on finding a new job, and not on the legalese in an application – to waive their right to petition the court for redress up to two years after suffering a discriminatory act.
 In other words, a key facet of New Jersey’s civil rights laws protecting workers from discrimination and retaliation would now be subject to unilateral revision by any employer in this State via the use of contracts of adhesion.
 The opinion below has been described as a “game changer,” an “opportunity” for an “employer to choose its own limitation period” and “a decision that affects every employer and employee in the state” by commentators.
 Before the “game is changed,” this Court should grant Certification in order to review whether the Law Against Discrimination statute of limitations can be lawfully truncated through such adhesion contracts.

-If you believe you have been discriminated against in the workplace on the basis of your race/national origin, age, gender, disability, sexual orientation, or religion, please contact our firm by completing the on-line Questionnaire.
+If you believe you have been discriminated against in the workplace on the basis of your race/national origin, age, gender, disability, sexual orientation, or religion, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.

 * In every year since 2014, the law firm of Schall & Barasch has been included in the Tier 1 list of best law firms in New Jersey practicing in the field of employment law on behalf of individuals.
 This list is compiled by U.S. News & World Report.
 A description of the selection methodology can be found at www.bestlawfirms.usnews.com/methodology.aspx.

 ** The methodology for the Avvo ratings of Richard Schall and Patricia Barasch can be found at www.avvo.com/support/avvo_rating.